Digby, Derek

 Teignmouth-born Derek Digby played for Exeter City between 1949 and 1953.
 He joined the club from Dawlish Town and later played for Southampton.

-Signed from Dawlish Town on amateur forms in April 1949 and as a full professional four months later, Digby spent the first two seasons at Exeter City playing for the reserve team, but his patience paid off when he made his Football League debut in a Third Division South fixture at Leyton Orient in September 1951.
-He went on to feature in 20 league matches that season, scoring twice.
+Signed from Dawlish Town on amateur forms in April 1949, and as a full professional four months later, Derek spent his first two seasons at Exeter City playing for the reserve team until his patience paid off when he made his Football League debut in a Third Division South fixture at Leyton Orient in September 1951.
+He went on to feature in 20 league matches that season scoring on two occasions.

 Appearances